SuperHouse/esp-open-rtos/README.md

 * The build process uses `GNU Make`, and the utilities `sed` and `grep`.
 Linux & OS X should have these already.
 Windows users can get these tools a variety of ways, [MingGW](http://www.mingw.org/wiki/mingw) is one option.

-* Use git to clone the esp-open-rtos project:
+* Use git to clone the esp-open-rtos project (note the `--recursive`):

 ```
-git clone git@github.com:superhouse/esp-open-rtos.git
+git clone --recursive git@github.com:superhouse/esp-open-rtos.git
 cd esp-open-rtos
 ```